saucelabs/sauce-school/Templates/Module5_SeleniumTemplate.md

 *   [JUnit Results Reporter](https://www.jenkins.io/doc/pipeline/steps/junit/#:~:text=Jenkins%20understands%20the%20JUnit%20test,tracking%20failures%2C%20and%20so%20on.) plugin
 *   [JUnit Reporter for Mocha](https://www.npmjs.com/package/mocha-junit-reporter)

-Note that there are plugins/additional configurations you’ll have to modify in the **Manage Jenkins **section to get these working as well.
+Note that there are plugins/additional configurations you’ll have to modify in the **Manage Jenkins** section to get these working as well.
 In these examples, you will not be using a reporter;instead you’ll use the reporter that is built in with mocha on the console/ terminal.

 ### Force a Failed Test

-We want to run a test with Jenkins that has a failed test so that you can see an example of the output provided to a reporter.

-// ....
+// ...